Storm of Steel: Reception

-on the 1914 War, Storm of Steel, is without question the finest book on war that I know: utterly honest, truthful, in good faith.
-Nazi propaganda minister Joseph Goebbels praised the work: “A man of the young generation speaks about the war’s deep impact on the soul and describes the mind miraculously.
+Storm of Steel became a best-seller in Germany and other countries, and its success meant Jünger could become a full time writer.
+The left-wing French writer André Gide writing in 1942 that "Ernst Junger's book on the 1914 War, Storm of Steel, is without question the finest book on war that I know: utterly honest, truthful, in good faith.
+It was admired by many left wing writers including Alberto Moravia, Jorge Luis Borges and Bertolt Brecht.

+Nazi propaganda minister Joseph Goebbels praised the work calling it the "gospel of war": “A man of the young generation speaks about the war’s deep impact on the soul and describes the mind miraculously.
 A great book.
-Behind it a real man.”
-Adolf Hitler also admired the book, and despite Jünger remaining aloof from the Nazi Party, Storm of Steel was studied by the Wehrmacht for military training purposes during the Nazi era, and party publications recommended the book as a gift for boys.
+Behind it a real man.” although later would disparage it as "literature".
+Despite Jünger remaining aloof from the Nazi Party, Storm of Steel was studied by the Wehrmacht for military training purposes during the Nazi era, and party publications recommended the book as a gift for boys.

 The work is often noted for its detached perspective on combat and violence which differs greatly from many other works produced by veterans of the First World War.
-The historian Jeffrey Herf wrote, "Unlike the pacifist and expressionist novels and plays of the early 1920s such as Remarque's All Quiet on the Western Front or Toller's Gas, Jünger's Stahlgewittern [Storm of Steel] celebrated the Fronterlebnis [Front-experience] as a welcome and long overdue release from the stifling security of the prewar Wilhelmian middle class."
+Although it influenced All Quiet on the Western Front, the historian Jeffrey Herf wrote, "Unlike the pacifist and expressionist novels and plays of the early 1920s such as Remarque's All Quiet on the Western Front or Toller's Gas [the plays Gas and Gas II are actually by Georg Kaiser], Jünger's Stahlgewittern [Storm of Steel] celebrated the Fronterlebnis [Front-experience] as a welcome and long overdue release from the stifling security of the prewar Wilhelmian middle class."

+After his death the diary that Storm of Steel and other works was based on was published in full.